Hilarity Bites Comedy Club feat. Larry Dean, Jack Carroll, and host Katie Mulgrew

 “charmingly honest... delightfully tender and thoroughly entertaining” - The Skinny

-“...honest, un-cynical comedy that’s rough around the ages but tremendously warm” - Three Weeks
+“...honest, un-cynical comedy that’s rough around the edges but tremendously warm” - Three Weeks

 This show will also feature a newer act in the middle.